octo-technology/OpenTezos/docs/michelson/instructions.md

 #### SELF

-The `SELF` instruction pushes the default entry point of a contract on top of the stack.
-This default entry point specifies the expected parameter type.
+The `SELF` instruction pushes the default entrypoint of a contract on top of the stack.
+This default entrypoint specifies the expected parameter type.

-The `SELF 'p` instruction allows to take a entry point name 'p as argument.
+The `SELF 'p` instruction allows to take a entrypoint name 'p as argument.
 In this case, it pushed the specified entrypoint on top of the stack.

 #### AMOUNT